enesgarip/Projects/README.md

-- 2021 Information Systems Security
+* 2021 Information Systems Security

   This project folder contains two projects about cryptography.
 In first project, we tried to implement a java program for encryption and decryption of a text and also an image.
 In the second project, we implemented a server in java that users can register to the system and upload a photo and get notifications about other user's uploading's.
 All the details about the project is in the related folder such as reports and pdf of the project that explains the project.
 In both of the project, my group members were  [@mikailTorun](https://github.com/mikailTorun) and Mert İsmail Eği.

-- 2021 Database Systems
+* 2021 Database Systems

   This folder contains assignments about Database Systems.
 All the details about assignments given in the related pdf files.
 Also we have completed a project.
 In the project, we created a database system and web interface for a restaurant.
-My group members are [@veysioz](https://github.com/veysioz), [@ahamzademir](https://github.com/ahamzademir) and [@NurefsanYucel](https://github.com/NurefsanYucel).
+My group members were [@veysioz](https://github.com/veysioz), [@ahamzademir](https://github.com/ahamzademir) and [@NurefsanYucel](https://github.com/NurefsanYucel).
 The project details also [here](https://github.com/enesgarip/CSE3055-Database-Systems-2021)

-- 2021 Introduction to Machine Learning
+* 2021 Introduction to Machine Learning

   In this folder, there are assignments and a project about Machine Learning.
 Assignment details given in the related pdf files.
 In project, we tried to implement stock price prediction using Machine Learning.
 We used Google's stock data and LSTM architecture to predict the data.
-My group members are [@taydin25](https://github.com/taydin25) and Mustafa Sertaç Öztürk.
+My group members were [@taydin25](https://github.com/taydin25) and Mustafa Sertaç Öztürk.

-- 2021 Introduction to Computational Genomics
+* 2021 Introduction to Computational Genomics

   In this course, we implemented a project about Gibbs Sampler algorithm and Randomized Motif Search algorithm.
 After the implementation of the algorithms, we compared their scores and consensus strings.
 All the details about project given in the pdf file.
 The project was done by a group of three students.
-My group members are [@tunacinsoy](https://github.com/tunacinsoy) and [@myasintufan](https://github.com/myasintufan)
+My group members were [@tunacinsoy](https://github.com/tunacinsoy) and [@myasintufan](https://github.com/myasintufan)

+* 2022 Principles of Programming Languages

+  In this course, we tried to understand the basic concepts of programming languages and we completed a Family Tree project with Python and Haskell to learn how to implement projects using different pro languages.
+The details of the project also included in the pdf file.
+Python part of the project is [here](https://github.com/veysioz/family-tree-warehouse) The project was done by a group of four students.
+My group members were [@veysioz](https://github.com/veysioz), [@AGoktugylmz](https://github.com/AGoktugylmz) and [@tunacinsoy](https://github.com/tunacinsoy).

 Others are individual projects.